 One Day Internationals (ODI)

 This is a form of limited overs cricket played between two teams that have international status.
 Each team faces a fixed number of overs, usually 50.
 The first ODI was played on 5 January 1971 between Australia and England.
 You can enjoy the ODI with the Edgbaston Experience Club package.
-This includes premium seats in the West Stand at the day of the match, 2-course lunch and afternoon tea, official match program and music and games zone.
+This includes premium seats in the West Stand on the day of the match, 2-course lunch and afternoon tea, official match program and music and games zone.

 A test match or test cricket is the longest form and the highest standard of the sport.
-It is played between national representative teams with the “Test Status”, which is usually determined by the ICC.
-It is basically a game that tests a team’s endurance and playing ability.
+It’s played between national representative teams with the “Test Status”, which is usually determined by the ICC.
+It’s basically a game that tests a team’s endurance and playing ability.
 The first test match that was officially recognized was held on 15th March 1877 at the Melbourne cricket ground.
 It was a game between England and Australia, where Australia took home the bacon.
 At the Edgbaston Cricket Ground, the first test match was also between England and Australia held in May 1902.
 Edgbaston is considered the most successful grounds for the England team, as they only lost one Test Match cricket, which was in 2002.

 Make sure you book an executive chauffeur service in time for cricket events in the Edgbaston Cricket Ground, so you’ll get there on time, and without the need to worry about parking.
+We guarantee to be on time every time.
+Whilst you’ll enjoy travelling in comfort and style in our executive Mercedes vehicles.
+Our full day hire will ensure we’re waiting whenever you’re ready to leave.

 Lord’s Cricket Ground: Match Days and Events

 Generally known as Lord’s, the Lord’s Cricket Ground is a cricket venue in St John’s Wood.
 It was founded by Thomas Lord.
 Thus the name, and owned by the Marylebone Cricket Club.
-As the home of the England and Wales Cricket Board, the European Cricket Council, the International Cricket Council up until August 2005, and the Middlesex County Cricket Club.
+As the home of the England and Wales Cricket Board, the European Cricket Council.
+The International Cricket Council up until August 2005, and the Middlesex County Cricket Club.
 Expect Lord’s to be overflowing with a huge crowd during a cricket game.
 After all, it is popularly known as the “Home of Cricket”.

 So if you plan to watch a game, or attend scheduled events, hire an executive chauffeur service.
 You can forget about the traffic and the hunt for a parking space when you do.
 Moreover, you can use the same fancy ride to other Cricket venues all over the UK, including Hinckley, Market Bosworth, Melton Mowbray, Lutterworth, Loughborough and Oakham.
+So why not enjoy your trip to Lord’s in comfort, luxury and style?